steverhysjenks/HA-UK-DCC-integration-claude-ai-/README.md

 # Hildebrand Glow (DCC) — Home Assistant Integration

+The source is from the link repo below (hildebrand).
+As it is abandond I am attempting using Claude.ai to update it for my use only.

 A Home Assistant custom integration that pulls **electricity and gas consumption data** from UK SMETS smart meters via the **Hildebrand Glow / Glowmarkt API** (Data Communications Company backend).

 > **Data is delayed ~30 minutes** due to the DCC polling cycle.
 For real-time data, see [ha_hildebrand_glow_ihd_mqtt](https://github.com/megakid/ha_hildebrand_glow_ihd_mqtt).